 In my opinion, Misty sits alongside, Reni Eddo-Lodge’s important novel, ‘Why I’m No Longer Talking To White People About Race.‘ Misty is an extension of that, maybe ‘Why This Black Man Who Just Wants to Create Art Can’t Just Create Art Because … Orange Balloon.’

-Misty is directed by Bush Theatre Associate Director Omar Elerian (NASSIM, One Cold Dark Night, Islands) and will features an excellent original musical score performed live during the show.
+Misty is directed by Bush Theatre Associate Director Omar Elerian (NASSIM, One Cold Dark Night, Islands) and features an excellent original musical score performed live during the show.

 Misty runs at the Bush Theatre until April 21st.
 Book tickets here.